chrisalbon/mlai/content/sql/select_rows_that_contain_an_item_in_a_list.md

 Title: Select Rows That Contain An Item In A List
 Slug: select_rows_that_contain_an_item_in_a_list
 Summary: Select rows that contain an item in a list.
 Date: 2016-05-01 12:00
 Category: SQL
 Tags: Basics
 Authors: Chris Albon

 Note: This tutorial was written using [Catherine Devlin's SQL in Jupyter Notebooks library](https://github.com/catherinedevlin/ipython-sql).
 If you have not using a Jupyter Notebook, you can ignore the two lines of code below and any line containing `%%sql`.
-Furthermore, This tutorial uses SQLite's flavor of SQL, your version might have some differences in syntax.
+Furthermore, this tutorial uses SQLite's flavor of SQL, your version might have some differences in syntax.

 For more, check out [Learning SQL](http://amzn.to/2jRriHj) by Alan Beaulieu.